What does Paid Time Off Mean? Everything Managers Need to Know

 Tracking paid time off with Shiftbase

 Paid time off is an essential benefit for employees, but it can be a challenge to track and manage effectively.
-ShiftBase, a comprehensive workforce management software, simplifies PTO management with its integrated time tracking, employee scheduling, and absence management features.
+Shiftbase, a comprehensive workforce management software, simplifies PTO management with its integrated time tracking, employee scheduling, and absence management features.

 By seamlessly integrating PTO tracking into its time tracking module, ShiftBase provides employers with a centralized platform to monitor employee PTO accruals and usage.
 This eliminates the need for manual tracking and spreadsheets, reducing the risk of errors and ensuring compliance with labor laws.